DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 Dmitri apologizes to the players for concealing this information from them, and notes his understanding if the players are frightened or upset.

 > [!abstract]+ **The Players'Choice**
 > The Krezkovs, self-reliant and proud, would never dream of asking the players to find Ilya or stop the Abbot for them.
 If the players offer to do so, however, the Krezkovs are humbled and brought to tears with gratitude, though they apologize for not having much to offer in thanks.
-(Even if the players don’t offer to do so, Ezmerelda d'Avenir will recruit them to save Ilya and defeat the Abbot after meeting Ezmerelda in [[#K2b.
+(Even if the players don’t offer to do so, Ezmerelda d'Avenir will recruit them to save Ilya and defeat the Abbot after meeting Ezmerelda in [[#K2c.
 The East Wing]].)
 >
 > The Krezkovs also have additional aid in locating Ilya: Ezmerelda d’Avenir, a monster hunter and a friend of the Krezkovs, has been traversing the Svalich Woods for the past several days in search of him.
 (See **Ezmerelda’s Visit** below for more information.)

 > [!lore]+ **Ezmerelda’s Visit**
 > Five years ago, shortly after she and Dr. Rudolph van Richten parted ways, Ezmerelda d’Avenir was grievously wounded in a werewolf attack in the western woods of Barovia, losing her lower right leg to the jaws of Kiril Stoyanovich—the werewolf that now leads the Barovian pack.
 >
 > Dmitri and Anna, traversing the woods with a hunting party, scared Kiril off and found Ezmerelda unconscious and near-death amidst the trees.
-They brought Ezmerelda back to Krezkov and nursed her back to health.
+They brought Ezmerelda back to Krezk and nursed her back to health.
 As she regained her strength, Ezmerelda regaled Anna and the young Ilya Krezkov with tales of her adventures in the lands beyond the mists, filling Ilya’s head with dreams of hunting monsters as she did.
 >
 > When Ezmerelda’s wound was fully healed, Anna and a party of three Krezkians escorted her to nearby Vallaki, where Ezmerelda commissioned her prosthetic leg from the toymaker Gadof Blinsky.
 (Although Baron Vallakovich's edicts prohibited Vistani from entering the town's walls, Baroness Krezkova's steely will and diplomatic manner were sufficient to bypass any such restrictions.)
 Ezmerelda thanked the Krezkovs deeply for their kindness, and swore to aid and protect them should they ever require it.
 >